-This division has the widest strike zone of any division.
-Pitches that cross the plate from just below the knees to the shoulders of the batter while passing over the plate within a ball's width is considered a strike.
-Pitches that bounce are hittable, but considered balls regardless of where it crosses the plate.
+This division has a tighter strike zone than lower divisions.
+Pitches that cross the plate from the knees to the letters of the batter's jersey while passing over any portion of the plate is considered a strike.
+Pitches that bounce are hittable, but considered balls regardless of where the catcher catches the ball.